 For information about what you'll see and experience during your visit to the Museum, click here to view the Exhibits page.

 From Interstate 78 (north of Hamburg): Exit at the PA Route 61 Exit and go SOUTH on Route 61.
-At the first traffic light, (note the Ford dealership on the left) turn LEFT, and continue to bear left onto Fourth Street heading north into the town of Hamburg for a few blocks.
-At the Valero gas and convenience store, turn left onto Maple Street.
-Go one block and turn right on Third Street.
-The Museum is the complex of large brick factory buildings on the left (west side of Third Street).
+At the first traffic light, (Grand St) turn LEFT, and continue to a few blocks.
+Turn right at South, 3rd Street and continue for a few blocks.
+The Museum is the complex of large brick factory buildings on the right.
 The entrance door is mid-block.
 Park anywhere along the street where you aren’t blocking a driveway.

 From Interstate 76, PA Turnpike (south of Hamburg): Take Exit 298 (Morgantown) to Interstate 176 North.
 From I-176, take Route 422 West to Route 222 North.
 From Route 222, take PA Route 61 heading NORTH from Reading.
 As you come into the outskirts of Hamburg, watch for the large green "Hamburg" highway sign and bear RIGHT onto the local street as Route 61 curves left just before the traffic light.
 There is an Arby’s restaurant on the immediate right and a Ford dealership on the right the other side of the traffic light.
 Proceed on this local street, which becomes Fourth Street, a few blocks and at the Valero gas and convenience store, turn LEFT onto Maple Street.
 Go one block and turn RIGHT on Third Street.
 The Museum is the complex of large brick factory buildings on the left (west side of Third Street).
 The entrance door is mid-block.
 Park anywhere along the street where you aren’t blocking a driveway.